illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do You Get a Traffic Ticket Reduced in Illinois?

 Persons charged with traffic violations may request a mitigation hearing in a bid to explain the traffic violation event to a judge.
 This may result in a fine reduction, a monthly payment plan, or community service.
-A mitigation hearing request may be put in writing and submitted to the traffic court in the county the offense occurred.
+A mitigation hearing request may be put in writing and submitted to the traffic court in the county where the offense occurred.
 Defendants cannot appeal a judge's decision in a mitigation hearing.

 Can you Get a Speeding Ticket Dismissed in Illinois?

 An order for court supervision can lead to the dismissal of a speeding ticket in Illinois.
 Basically, offenders plead guilty but do not get a conviction for their offense.
 Offenders receiving court supervision may pay fines and attend traffic school for a period specified by the court.
-Upon successful completion of the driving school with no further charges incurred during the term, the court may dismiss the speeding ticket and the infraction would not affect the offender's driving record.
+Upon successful completion of the driving school with no further charges incurred during the term, the court may dismiss the speeding ticket, and the infraction may not affect the offender's driving record.
 The following factors disqualify offenders from receiving a court supervision order:

 • If the traffic offender is below 21